sukeswan/Twitter-Trending/README.md

 `Dataset_README` - README from the original dataset

-`Example Figure 1 and 2` - Example figures generated from interactive Google Facets data visualzation tool
+`Example Figure 1 and 2` - Example figures generated from interactive Google Facets data visualzation tool are attached below.

 `Headlines.csv` - headlines that were web scrapped.
 Use for a future project